datopian/playbook/culture/README.md

 Along with basic intelligence you should have ability to learn (continuously) new skills.
 Distinguished from coachability as less about behaviour and more about skills.

-However, we emphasize that we think intelligence is secondary to coachability and a work ethic: if you can take and act on feedback and are willing to work hard, we believe there is little you can't accomplish.
+However, we emphasize that we think (pure) intelligence is secondary to coachability and a work ethic: if you have a basic level of intelligence, being able take and act on feedback and willing to work hard will be the main determinants of what you can accomplish.

 References: See Burks et al re truckers https://www.ncbi.nlm.nih.gov/pubmed/19416865